-Unfortunately, when it comes to those who have been diagnosed with Lupus Nephritis what you’re going to find is that most (if not all) life insurance companies are going to “automatically” decline anyone that is applying for a traditional life insurance policy.
+Unfortunately, when it comes to those who have been diagnosed with Lupus Nephritis, what you’re going to find is that most (if not all) of the top-rated term life insurance companies are going to “automatically” decline anyone that is applying for a traditional life insurance policy.

 This is why…

-If you have been diagnosed with Lupus Nephritis you’re most likely going to need to seek out an alternative product which will not require that one be able to qualify for coverage based on their current health.
+If you have been diagnosed with Lupus Nephritis, you’re most likely going to need to seek out an alternative product that will not require that one be able to qualify for coverage based on their current health.